 McGregor has stated on many occasions how it's such a relief to stop "lying" to fans about the series.
-"It's been four years of saying 'Well, I don't know,'" he a said at D23.
-"Now I can say 'Yes, we're going to do it.'"
+"It's been four years of saying, 'Well, I don't know,'" he said at D23.
+"Now I can say, 'Yes, we're going to do it.'"

 We know when the show will take place, not what happens.
 Based on what we know from Episode III and IV, Obi-Wan lives in seclusion on Tatooine.
 It doesn't necessarily mean he stays on Tatooine the entire time.
 There's also the question of Joel Edgerton and Bonnie Piesse.
 Will they return as Owen and Beru?
 In Episode IV, you could see the tension with Owen when Luke brought up "Old Ben."
 We'd like to see what brought it to this level.